-As beneficial as physical therapy is, that doesn't always guarantee health insurance will cover it.
+As helpful as physical therapy can be, not all health insurance plans cover it.

-What is true of many forms and kinds of health care is true here, too: some insurance policies cover physical therapy and some don't.
-And some health plans cover some types of physical therapy but not others.
+What is true of many kinds of health care is true here, too: some health insurance policies cover physical therapy and some don't.
+Also, some health plans cover some types of physical therapy but not others.

-One factor is the type of plan.
-Employer-sponsored or job-based policies are more likely than most kinds of health insurance policies to pay for this care.
+- Employer-sponsored or job-based policies are more likely than most kinds of health insurance policies to pay for physical therapy.

-Individual policies, especially ones that are bought from the federal--or state--marketplace, often cover it, too, but they don't always cover it well.
-(Don't worry, that'll be explained shortly.)
+- Individual health insurance policies, especially ones that are bought from the federal or state marketplace, often cover physical therapy, too.
+But they don't always cover it well.

-People on Medicaid aren't so lucky.
+- People on Medicaid aren't as lucky.
 Federal law treats physical therapy as an "optional benefit" in terms of this program.
 That means states can choose to cover it or not.
-Some do, but many do not.
+Some do, but many don’t.

 Keep reading to learn more about how these different health insurance plans do and don't cover physical therapy.